bmpenuelas/systemverilog-formatter-vscode/README.md

 - Ubuntu-14.04-trusty-x86_64
 - Ubuntu-19.10-eoan-x86_64

-Select which binary you want to use by setting `systemverilogFormatter.veribleBuild` in the Settings dropdown or in your `settings.json` as:
+➡️Select which binary you want to use by setting `systemverilogFormatter.veribleBuild` in the Settings dropdown or in your `settings.json` as:

 ```
 {